ruby-processing/filters4ruby-processing/video_filtering/README.md

 ### Experiment with different edge-detection algorithms

-By modifying the filter #defines (this can't be done dynamically so just edit the filter), although I have an idea for using a erb template to make ite easier...
+By modifying the filter #defines (this can't be done dynamically so just edit the filter), although I have an idea for using a erb template to make this easier...

 Modify `edge_detect.glsl` directly to use these alternative defines included in the shader.